JavierRibaldelRio/quit/README.md

 [![quit](https://snapcraft.io/quit/trending.svg?name=0)](https://snapcraft.io/quit)

 ## Description
-Stop is an application for Linux terminal to shutdown, reboot or suspend the computer.
+Quit is an application for Linux terminal to shutdown, reboot or suspend the computer.
 It is developed in C++.
 You can also set a timed shutdown or even a timed reboot.
 To use it, you will need the "sudo" command.
 Is usually pre-installed in the system.

 ## Requirements